ph202107/nordlist/README.md

 =========================================

-NordVPN versions 3.15.5, 3.16.0 currently have these issues:
+NordVPN versions 3.16.1 currently has these issues:

 - Error when connecting to the Obfuscated_Servers Group.
 For example "nordvpn connect --group Obfuscated_Servers" responds with: